Rye College

 Progression Routes

-from a GCSE Mathematics, students can progress on to study Mathematics at A-Level.
+From GCSE Mathematics, students can progress on to study Mathematics at A-Level.
 Maths is now the most popular A –level because of its fundamental importance in all current and future careers.
 Some career examples include Environmental Scientist, Data Analyst, Acturist accountant, computer programmer, doctor, engineer, teaching, physicist, and construction.
-In fact, many careers are underpinned by Mathematics so this list would be extensive.
+In fact, many careers are underpinned by Mathematics so this list would be extensive